VANDAlab/VANDAlab.github.io/index.md

 # Welcome to VANDA Lab

 We are an interdisciplinary research group at the [Cerebral Imaging Centre](https://douglas.research.mcgill.ca/cerebral-imaging-centre/) of the [Douglas Research Institute](http://douglas.research.mcgill.ca) at [McGill University](https://www.mcgill.ca).
-We investigate the brain changes in aging and neurodegenerative disorders and their relationships to various risk factors and clinical outcomes.
+Our team investigates the role of cerebrovascular pathology in aging and neurodegenerative disease populations in three main areas:

+- Developing neuroimaging and machine learning tools to accurately detect and track signs of cerebrovascular and neurodegenerative pathologies
+- Investigating the relationship between cerebrovascular and neurodegenerative pathologies, the impact of lifestyle and environmental factors on these diseases, and the impact of cerebrovascular pathology on clinical outcomes in neurodegenerative disease populations
+- Ex-vivo assessment of cerebrovascular disease using post-mortem MRI and histology

 <div class="image-slider" id="image-slider">
     <img class="visible" src="/assets/img1.png" alt="Image 1">